open-sdg/open-sdg/docs/configuration.md

       rule_color: orange
       # This sets the title of the card.
       title: My card title
       # This sets the content of the card.
 Markdown is supported.
+Note that all
+      # internal links should be relative to the frontpage.
+For example, instead
+      # of [link](/path) you should use [link](path).
       content: |
         * List item
         * List item with [link](https://example.com)